FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 You'll note that unlike the [command line tool](https://fusionauth.io/blog/2020/04/28/dot-net-command-line-client), we aren't using FusionAuth client packages.
 We'll be protecting this page using standard OAuth and so there's no need for any FusionAuth specific API calls.
 While I'll be highlighting FusionAuth, you could run this code against any OAuth2 compliant server.

 We specify version `1.0.0-rc.4.1` for the [IdentityModel](https://github.com/IdentityModel/IdentityModel.AspNetCore/) package because it hasn't been released just yet.
-This package makes integrating with standards based OAuth servers a snap, so we'll overlook it being not quite released.
+This package makes integrating with standards-based OAuth servers a snap, so we'll overlook it being not quite released.

 We need to protect our "Secure" page.
 We do this using the [Authorize filter attribute](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/filter?view=aspnetcore-3.1#authorize-filter-attribute) on the backing class.
 From `Secure.cshtml.cs`: